NethermindEth/Forta-Agents/CompoundV3-Bots/Timelock-Transaction-Executions-Monitor/README.md

     - `target`: Target of the executed transaction
     - `value`: Value included in the executed transaction, in wei
     - `signature`: Signature of the method called in the executed transaction
-    - `data`: Calldata of the executed transaction
+    - `data`: Calldata of the executed transaction, either the decoded arguments as a JSON stringified array or, as a fallback, the raw hex data as a string.
     - `eta`: ETA of the executed transaction

 ## Test Data